cassidoo/cassidoo.github.io/_posts/2016-03-16-subconscious-learning.md

 responsible for both memory and emotional reactions.
 There's a really interesting study by Schwabe, Tegenthoff, and Hoffken that talks about this.
 You can read it [here](http://www.biologicalpsychiatryjournal.com/article/S0006-3223(13)00513-1/abstract).
+So, it turns out that when I said that I "operate well under stress" in college, I wasn't actually making that up!

+There's probably a lot more to learn about subconscious learning.
+Please feel free to send me anything you've found on the subject!